devenpania2912/prince-theatre/README.md

 There is a lot of commented out code that can be found inside, but thats kept there deliberately for understanding the thought process behind building each function/ component / service etc.

-Q: How to run the project?
+Commit history -> This project was started in a different repo (public link: https://github.com/devenpania2912/Movie-Theatre/tree/development) and then shifted to the current repo, as it was easier to create a new repo with the gitignore file in it before commit.
+The previous commit history can be viewed by following the link above. (prev commits didn't include gitignore file and hence have the system files as well)

-A: Can be found below, but its pretty simple, 'npm start' is all it needs.
+Run the project->'npm start' is all it needs.
 Make sure you have installed all the dependencies.

 # Getting Started with Create React App